h8d13/Vase/README.md

 ## Artix compat layer

 Added a script to bootstrap Artix Linux with desired init system.
 From any existing Linux install to a live disk.

 > Here `vase_os/klartix` `vase_os/klartix.conf` and `vase_os/klartix_desktop`

-Made specially for my friend Klagan <3
+Made specially for my friend Klagan who likes runit and minimalist installs <3